KsWare/KsWare.BuildTools.IncrementVersion/README.md

 Currently it is provided to works with single project solutions, or more precisely, with one change log file per project.
 This means you cannot increment multiple projects with only one ChangeLog file.

+And Yes, IncrementVersion uses IncrementVersion to increment the version. 😆

 ## Usage

 ### 1. Adapt project file